 Purposive Contractual Interpretation

-Andrew Robertson is Director of Studies in Private Law and teaches Contract Interpretation and Current Issues in Negligence in the Melbourne Law Masters program.
+Andrew Robertson is the Director of the Obligations Group as well as Director of Studies in Private Law and teaches Contract Interpretation and Current Issues in Negligence in the Melbourne Law Masters program.
 He joined Melbourne Law School in 1999, was appointed to a chair in 2006, and has been a visiting professor at the University of British Columbia, the National University of Singapore and Lund University in Sweden.
-He has written numerous papers on contract law, equitable estoppel and negligence, is coauthor (with Jeannie Paterson and Arlen Duke) of Principles of Contract Law (5th ed) and Contract: Cases and Materials (13th ed) and has edited several collections of essays on the law of obligations and private law theory.
+He has written numerous papers on contract law, equitable estoppel and negligence, is co-author (with Jeannie Paterson and Arlen Duke) of Principles of Contract Law (5th ed) and Contract: Cases and Materials (13th ed) and has edited several collections of essays on the law of obligations and private law theory.
 His research has been cited and discussed by various courts, including the House of Lords and the English Court of Appeal.